Cheshire East Council's medium term financial strategy 2020-2024

-The appendix to the report entitled the Medium Term Financial Strategy 2019/22 (PDF, 3.4MB), features:
+The MTFS appendix (PDF, 4MB) to the report entitled the Medium Term Financial Strategy 2020-24 features:

-- An Executive Summary from the Finance and Communication Portfolio Holder
+- An Executive Summary from the Finance, IT and Communication Portfolio Holder

 - The detailed Medium Term Financial Strategy Report

 Section 2 of the report sets out how the Council’s expenditure will be funded from Government grants, Business Rates and Council Tax.
-This includes details of the 2.99% increase in Council Tax for 2019/20 (including 1% ring-fenced specifically for Children and Families).
+This includes details of the 3.99% increase in Council Tax for 2020/21 (including 2% ring-fenced specifically for Adult Social Care).

 The annexes to the report provide supporting information including line by line detail of the grants, policy changes and capital schemes that have been agreed as part of the Budget package.
 The latest Reserves Strategy, Investment Strategy and Treasury Management is also provided.